Finegan Kruckemeyer

 Finegan Kruckemeyer (born 1981) is an Australian playwright.

 Early life

 Kruckemeyer was born in 1981 in Cork, Ireland, of a German father and Irish mother.
 The family moved to Adelaide, South Australia when Finegan was eight years old, and he attended Unley Primary School and Glenunga High School and became involved with Unley Youth Theatre.

 Career

 Kruckemeyer honed his skills working with Independent Theatre and Brink Productions in Adelaide, before moving to Tasmania in his mid-twenties to pursue a career as a playwright.

-His work has been performed in over 200 international festivals; all Australian states and territories; eight US national tours; five UK national tours; and at venues including the Sydney Opera House (six works), New York’s New Victory Theater (three works), Edinburgh’s Imaginate Festival (three works), Dublin’s Abbey Theatre, Shanghai’s Malan Flower Theatre and DC’s Kennedy Center.
+His work has been performed in over 200 international festivals; all Australian states and territories; eight US national tours; five UK national tours; and at venues including the Sydney Opera House (six works), New York’s New Victory Theater (three works), Edinburgh’s Imaginate Festival (three works), Dublin’s Abbey Theatre, Shanghai’s Malan Flower Theatre, and Washington, D.C.’s Kennedy Center.

 Recognition and awards

 Kruckemeyer was awarded the Colin Thiele Scholarship for Creative Writing in 2002, the Jill Blewett's Playwright's Award in 2006, and the Rodney Seaborn Playwrights Award in 2010.

 He was an inaugural recipient of the Sidney Myer Creative Fellowship in 2011, an award of given to mid-career creatives and thought leaders.

 In 2012, he won the Helpmann Award for Children's Theatre, and he has received seven AWGIE Awards.

 He was the recipient of the 2015 David Williamson Prize for Excellence in Australian Playwrighting (a category in the AWGIEs).